byronschuldt/Post_Recession_Economics/README.txt

 WI_RAC_2010_wACS_09_13.csv:
 This is a merged csv (product of Agg_ACS_Join_Scratch as of 1/8/2020.
 This is based on the 2010 RAC file for Wisconsin, and the 2009-2013 ACS for Wisconsin
 The later was downloaded from the CO demography office, and is represented by the WI_ACS_popluation.csv in this folder.

+Agg_ACS_Join_Clean.ipynb:
+Includes a function to automate aggregation of LEHD tables to block group level, prep ACS data table for merge, then merge the two based on common blk grp geocode.